Prutswonder/go-appsettings/README.md

 [![Go](https://github.com/Prutswonder/go-appsettings/actions/workflows/go.yml/badge.svg)](https://github.com/Prutswonder/go-appsettings/actions/workflows/go.yml)

 go-appsettings is a library that supports the use of application settings similar to .Net.
-It uses [envconfig](https://github.com/vrischmann/envconfig) to override JSON settings with environment variables and [Package validator](https://github.com/go-validator/validator) for validations.
+It uses [envconfig](https://github.com/vrischmann/envconfig) to override JSON settings with environment.

 ## How it works